 When Cytoscape is started, the Table Panel appears in the bottom right of the main Cytoscape window.
-This browser can be hidden and restored using the F5 key or the View \rightarrow Show/Hide Table Panel menu option.
+This browser can be hidden and restored using the F5 key or the View $\rightarrow$ Show/Hide Table Panel menu option.
 Like other Panels, the browser can be undocked by pressing the little icon in the top right corner.

 To swap between displaying node, edge, and network Data Tables use the tabs on the bottom of the Table Panel.
 By default, the Table Panel displays columns for all nodes and edges in the selected network.
-To display columns for only selected nodes/edges, click the Change Table Mode button at the top left.
-To change the columns that are displayed, click the Show Column button and choose the columns that are to be displayed (select various columns by clicking on them, and then click elsewhere on the screen to close the column list).
+To display columns for only selected nodes/edges, click the Change Table Mode button columns that are displayed, click the Show Column ShowColumns.png button and choose the columns that are to be displayed (select various columns by clicking on them, and then click elsewhere on the screen to close the column list).